 Emergency medical condition means a medical condition manifesting itself by acute symptoms of sufficient severity, which may include severe pain, such that the absence of immediate medical attention could reasonably be expected to result in any of the following:

-For Florida accidents, PIP covers the insured, resident relatives of the insured, passengers, drivers, pedestrians and bicyclists who do not own a vehicle on their own, pedestrians and bicyclists.
+For accidents that happen in Florida, the PIP insurance usually covers the insured person, resident relatives of the insured person, passengers, drivers, pedestrians and bicyclists who do not own a vehicle on their own, pedestrians and bicyclists.
 For out-of-state accidents, PIP only covers the insured and resident relatives of the insured while driving the insured car only.
-If you would like to have your case evaluated by an experienced Florida personal injury attorney, call our office now for a free non-obligation consultation.
-You owe us nothing unless we win your case, and in most cases we are able to substantially reduce our personal injury contingency fees to save you hundreds or thousands of dollars.